Reserve Deputy Program

 - Possess a valid driver's license

-- Possess a high school diploma or GED equivalent
+- Possess a high school diploma or General Education Development (GED) equivalent

 - Must be able to work outdoors in all types of weather